 Some other Encinitas complexes include Pacifica, Nantucket, Sea Bluff (attached townhomes in Leucadia, some with direct ocean frontage from the $900,000s to the millions), West Hampton Cove, Cambria, Rancho Encinitas, Palomare Heights, Sage Canyon, Sheridan Estates, Nautilus Cove, and Sandalwood.

-Several new housing communities have been built in Encinitas in the last few years, some still under construction going into 2015 - Mainhouse, Fiore, Seaside Ridge and The Beach House Cabanas.
+Several new housing communities have been built in Encinitas in the last 5 to 10 - Mainhouse, Fiore, Seaside Ridge and The Beach House Cabanas, among others.

-An appealing coastal town in North San Diego County, Encinitas may be just the place for you, with a range of homes for sale, excellent schools, beautiful beaches, a booming downtown, abundant recreation, and terrific climate year-round.
+An appealing coastal town in North San Diego County, Encinitas may be just the place for you, with a range of homes for sale, excellent schools, beautiful beaches, a booming downtown, abundant recreation opportunities, and terrific climate year-round.

 If I can provide more information about this wonderful community or the housing market in general, or help you in any way, please don't hesitate to get in touch.

-CALL me at (760) 840-1360 or email me JeffDowlerSolutions@gmail.com and we can arrange a time to sit down and discuss your housing needs and budget, then plan a strategy for buying and or selling an Encinitas home.
+CALL or TEXT me at (760) 840-1360 or email me JeffDowlerSolutions@gmail.com and we can arrange a time to sit down and discuss your housing needs, lifestyle, and budget, then plan a strategy for buying and or selling your Encinitas home.